 Activision Blizzard, Inc (ATVI) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had gained 1.95% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 4.14% and the S&P 500's loss of 4.77% in that time.
+Coming into today, shares of the company had gained 0.29% in the past month.
+In that same time, the Consumer Discretionary sector lost 6.73%, while the S&P 500 lost 5.57%.

-Activision Blizzard, Inc will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Activision Blizzard, Inc as it approaches its next earnings report date.
 The company is expected to report EPS of $1.50, up 20% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.23 billion, up 29.68% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.23 billion, up 29.68% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.04 per share and revenue of $8.18 billion.
-These totals would mark changes of -18.28% and -2.14%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Activision Blizzard, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Activision Blizzard, Inc should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.74% higher within the past month.
-Activision Blizzard, Inc currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
+Activision Blizzard, Inc is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, Activision Blizzard, Inc currently has a Forward P/E ratio of 24.94.
-Its industry sports an average Forward P/E of 16.32, so we one might conclude that Activision Blizzard, Inc is trading at a premium comparatively.
+Investors should also note Activision Blizzard, Inc's current valuation metrics, including its Forward P/E ratio of 25.19.
+For comparison, its industry has an average Forward P/E of 16.33, which means Activision Blizzard, Inc is trading at a premium to the group.

 The Toys - Games - Hobbies industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 99, putting it in the top 40% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.